$T\overline{T}$ deformation in SCFTs and integrable supersymmetric theories: Deformed S-matrices in integrable theories and indices

-in the $m_r R\rightarrow 0$ limit.
-Notice that we only have access to the leading order contribution in the $R$ expansion and there would be other singular terms such as $1/R^2$ coming from the $O(R)$ terms in $E_r(R,0)$.
-Similarly, one can recursively solve $E_r^{(m)}$ but since only the leading order term in $R$ expansion is known in $E_r^{(0)}$, only the most singular term in $E_r^{(m)}$ is meaningful.
-So we have

-where by the $\dots$ in each bracket, we mean all the subleading contributions of $R$ at the corresponding order of $\lambda$.
-The above discussion trivially generalizes to the case of $n > 2$.
-Interestingly, by expanding \eqref{perturbative energy} to higher order in $\lambda$ while at \emph{leading order} of $R$, we see that the series expansion is exactly the same as\footnote{One could use \emph{Mathematica}'s \texttt{FindSequenceFunction} to show this.}
+Therefore, we can find the leading term of $E_r(R,\lambda)$ in the same double scaling limit as in \eqref{fullE(R,lambda)d}:

-Alternatively, instead of solving for $E_{1,2}(R,\lambda)$ via the above brute force method, we comment on a standard way to somewhat implicitly solve these equations \eqref{eq:Burgers} by finding its characteristic curves which is an integral curve parametrized by a real number $s$ from solving the ordinary \textit{Lagrange-Charpit equations} (or \textit{characteristic equations}):
+We comment on a standard way to somewhat implicitly solve these equations \eqref{eq:Burgers} by finding its characteristic curves which is an integral curve parametrized by a real number $s$ from solving the ordinary \textit{Lagrange-Charpit equations} (or \textit{characteristic equations}):

 where the last equation can be easily seen from the chain rule and \eqref{eq:inviscid}.
 By demanding the absence of $\lambda(s=0)=0$, the first equation in (\ref{Lagrange-Charpit}) implies $\lambda(s)=s$.
-The second and the third equations can be solved trivially\footnote{In the method of characteristics, we suppress arguments of each function to emphasize that one should treat each of them as the most na\"ive functions.
+The second and the third equations can be solved trivially\footnote{In the following discussion on the method of characteristics, we will suppress arguments of each function [e.g., $E(R,\lambda)\equiv E$] to emphasize that one should treat it as the most na\"ive function.
 Namely, one is \textit{not} supposed to solve the second equation in \eqref{Lagrange-Charpit} at face value, which is